Techno-Philes/As-a-Technophile/README.md

 ## 0.3

-For a developer, having an enormous number of a great projects(repositories) is an essential thing but it will be uneffective if we didn't maintain a great overview about ourselves in github.
-So, if you are interested in making an enhancive introduction about yourself shown below!
+For a developer, having an enormous number of a great projects(Repositories) is an essential thing but it will be uneffective if we didn't maintain a great overview about ourselves in github.
+So, if you are interested in making an enhancive overview about yourself shown below!

 ![karthik_mothiki github](https://user-images.githubusercontent.com/78647748/114135699-41b3aa80-9927-11eb-81f4-b92cebf8fda6.png)